The Customer Service Secrets of Successful IT Professionals

 - Ways to deal with angry customers (rude or abusive end-users) for positive results

-- Know how to say “no” without alienating the end user
+- How to say "no" without alienating the other person

-Module One: The Five Principles of Great IT Customer Service
+Section #1: The 5 Principles of IT Customer Service Success

-Within most organizations, there are some people who simply “get it”.
+Within most organizations, there are some people who simply "get it".
 They seem like they were born to provide outstanding customer service.
-In this module, you’ll examine the five principles of people who were deliver great IT customer service.
+In this section, you'll examine the five principles of people who know how to deliver great IT customer service.

 - Deep Tech Skills